 The Zenza Bronica S2 lens is unique, and features a wide-angle lens, and the Bronica also has interchangeable view finders.
 The mount and mirror design are unique.
 It has an extra-long telescopic lens, too, which results in sharp pictures.

 With the Bronica S2 camera, loading film is easy.
 For many years, the Bronica S2 camera was used by professionals for wedding photographs and portraits.
 In fact, Bronica S2 cameras are still widely used by professional photographers.
-It is more affordable than other cameras, another great feature of the Bronica S2 camera is its mechanical shutter and two-part mirror.
-The lower part swings downward, and the upper part swings upward, this not only permits the use of deep-set lenses, but also means that the “mirror shock” of the two mirrors is in opposite directions, so a mirror lock-up is not needed.
+It is more affordable than other cameras, another great feature of the Bronica S2 camera is its mechanical shutter and mirror.
+The lower part swings downward, and the upper part swings upward, this not only permits the use of deep-set lenses, but also means that the “mirror shock” of the mirror is in opposite directions, so a mirror lock-up is not needed.
 Zenza Bronica S2 accessories are easy to find.
 Used Bronica S2 cameras are still in high demand.
 Instructional manuals and repair manuals are readily available, if needed.

 Zenza Bronica S2 SLR Manual

 The Zenza Bronica S2 is the Ultimate 6cm x 6cm single lens reflex camera. with interchangeable film back magazine, it permits the change of film type in mid-roll (black-and-white to color or color to black-and-white, indoor to daylight etc…) and the shooting of several rolls of film without reloading.
 Either the 12 exposure 120, or the 24 exposure 220 roll film can be used on the S2.

 - Shutter: Vertical running focal plane shutter.
 B, 1 to 1/1000, “X” (1/40), “T” (Time).